rezapfebriyan/rezapfebriyan/README.md

 ## Hi, you can call me Reza 👋

 ### 👯 About
-- ☕ I’m currently working on [Cexup](https://cexup.com) as Junior Back End Developer
+- ☕ I’m currently working at [Cexup](https://cexup.com) as Junior Back End Developer
 - 🌱 I’m currently learning Express JS, Docker Container and Mongo DB